chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

 sco       601
 wal       454
 ```
 As one would expect: England, Ireland, France, Scotland, and Wales are the top 5 represented countries.
 This is a bit biased, because one should really parse the string to find individuals with multiple affiliations but looking at the numbers it should not change this much.
-This also highlights a feature of EPL teams, the have a quota on the number of homegrown players.
+This also highlights a feature of EPL teams, they have a quota on the number of homegrown players.
 This highly biases their teams toward English players, as it is more likely that those players will have been in the country since a young age.

 ### Positions